SDM-TIB/diefpy/README.md

 # Compute dief@k when k is 50% of the answers retrieved.
 diefpy.diefk2(traces, 'Q9.rq', 0.5)

-# Load the metrics
+# Load the metrics.
 metrics = diefpy.load_metrics(resource_filename('diefpy', 'data/metrics.csv'))

-# Reproduce the metrics from Experiment 1
+# Compute the metrics for performance analysis with dief@t.
 exp1 = diefpy.performance_of_approaches_with_dieft(traces, metrics)

-# Plot the metrics from Experiment 1
+# Plot the metrics for performance analysis with dief@t.
 diefpy.plot_performance_of_approaches_with_dieft(exp1, 'Q9.rq', ["#ECC30B","#D56062","#84BCDA"]).show()

-# Reproduce the metrics from Experiment 2
+# Compute the metrics for continuous efficiency with dief@k.
 exp2 = diefpy.continuous_efficiency_with_diefk(traces)

-# Plot the metrics from Experiment 2
+# Plot the metrics for continuous efficiency with dief@k.
 diefpy.plot_continuous_efficiency_with_diefk(exp2, 'Q9.rq', ["#ECC30B","#D56062","#84BCDA"]).show()
 ```